adityaramesh15/anime-ranker/README.md

 └── requirements.txt
 ```

-## How it Works (The Elo System & Caching)
+## How it Works (The Elo System, Auth & Caching)
-To optimize database reads and stay within GCP Free Tier limits, the backend utilizes an in-memory cache.
+To optimize database reads and stay well within GCP Free Tier limits, the backend utilizes a dual-layer in-memory caching system using standard arrays and `cachetools`.

-1. The Flask server reads the top 150 shows into memory on startup (150 reads).
+1. **Initialization:** When a user logs in for the first time, a baseline copy of the Top 150 shows (starting at 1200 Elo) is created in their personal Firestore sub-collection.
-2. Matchups are generated entirely from memory by comparing adjacent scores (0 reads).
+2. **Matchmaking (0 Reads):** Matchups are generated entirely from memory by comparing adjacent scores in the user's specific `TTLCache`.
-3. When a user votes, the server fetches ONLY the two competing shows, calculates the new expected outcome using standard Elo math (K-factor = 32), and writes the two updated scores back to Firestore.
+3. **Processing (Atomic Writes):** When a user votes, the server fetches the two specific shows from the database.
+It calculates the new expected outcomes using standard Elo math (K-factor = 32) for *both* the Global baseline and the User's personal baseline.
-4. The local memory cache is patched with the new scores, avoiding the need for a full database re-fetch.
+4. **Batch Updates:** The updated Global and Personal scores are written back to Firestore simultaneously using a `db.batch()` operation to ensure data integrity.
-5. The Leaderboard page performs a fresh query to ensure eventual consistency for all users.
+5. **Memory Patching:** The local memory caches are instantly patched with the new scores, avoiding the need for a full database re-fetch on the next request.

-## 🛠️ Local Development Setup
+## Local Development Setup

 ### 1. Backend
 ```bash